Will Hiking Build Muscle?

 Does Hiking Build Abs?

-Since hiking involves supporting your upper body and maintaining balance, the muscles in your lower back and abdomen will be built up.
+Since hiking involves supporting your upper body and maintaining balance, your lower back and abdomen muscles will be built up.
 This means that you’ll see an increase in the muscle mass in your abdominal area.

 One of the biggest target groups when working out is the abs.
 The abdomen is the area from the chest to the pelvis, and it contains your abdominal muscles.
 Together with the muscles in your back, these make up your core muscles.